susanmarie87/Wild_Boutique/README.md

 During my AWS crisis, I ccidentally committed more changed than should have been without explaining so I will detail those here:

+Settings.py warning for import env but import env is used so I ignored that.

+The missing module docstrings were also left because I just did not keep track of exactly what each and every single 4018 files did properly and I ran out of time to go back and check.